Lost a Parent? Mistakes Can Be Costly

 2. Paying Bills or Distributing Assets Too Soon

-One of the biggest mistakes we see is an adult child using personal funds—or a parent’s account—to pay bills or distribute property before probate is properly handled.
+One of the biggest mistakes we see is an adult child using personal funds, or a parent's account, to pay bills or distribute property before probate is properly handled.

-In Florida, certain actions taken too early can create personal liability, even when intentions are good—especially for the personal representative of the estate.
+In Florida, certain actions taken too early can create personal liability, even when intentions are good, especially for the personal representative of the estate.

 What to do instead:

-3. Assuming Probate Isn’t Required
+3. Assuming Probate Is Not Required

 In Florida, even modest estates may require probate, particularly when real estate, financial accounts, or unresolved debts are involved.
-Whether probate is required depends on how assets were titled—not just on whether a will exists.
+Whether probate is required depends on how assets were titled, not just on whether a will exists.

 What to do instead: